 - The child is placed locally and seen for a period of time after placement in their adoptive/permanent home.
 Together with the adoption social worker, the SNAPP worker will determine when the SNAPP work that has focused on supporting the child(ren) and their adoptive/permanent families as they are making their early adjustments in their new home together seems completed.
 As a child transitions out of the SNAPP program, here is generally a decrease in SNAPP visits, ending with a ‘Graduation’ from the program.
 Post-placement service is generally 2-4 months in duration after placement has occurred.
 However, there are exceptions where post-placement service continues for a longer period of time.

-- The child has been placed in their adoptive/permanent home out of area.
-Under these circumstances there is usually some telephone follow-up with the child and their adoptive/permanent family.
-The child’s adoption worker and the family’s adoption worker are consulted as to the timing of this ‘graduation’.
+- The child has been placed in their adoptive/permanent home out of the area.
+Under these circumstances, there may be some telephone follow-up with the child and their adoptive/permanent family but ‘graduation’ generally happens when the child moves.

-- Sometimes, after a period of service delivery, children’s planning may change, for a variety of reasons.
+- Sometimes, after a period of service delivery, children’s planning may change.
 If the Guardianship social worker feels that the service that is needed for a particular child is complete, then that child will be discharged from active work.
 A ‘graduation’ or special ‘Good-bye for now’ would occur.
 Sometimes a child’s planning may also be placed in a holding pattern for a season.
-If permanency or adoption planning is likely to continue at a later date, the SNAPP worker may still visit sporadically to maintain relationship.
+If permanency or adoption planning is likely to continue at a later date, the SNAPP worker may still visit sporadically to maintain the relationship.
 If planning becomes active again, the SNAPP work would resume.